LYWMax/Deep-Learning-Food-Image-Classification/README.md

 # 🍜 Food Image Classification
+This project was originally completed in 2025 as part of a Deep Learning coursework project.

 A 10-class food image classifier built with **MobileNet transfer learning** using TensorFlow/Keras.
 The model is trained to recognise and classify food images into one of 10 predefined food categories.